All Episodes

 The debate is dangerous.

-The debate is dangerous to fabric.
+The debate is dangerous to the fabric.

-No, we're supposed to just shut up, sit down, get out of the way, so these Marxists can have their way with no opposition and do whatever they want to do.
+We're supposed to just shut up, sit down, get out of the way, so these Marxists can have their way with no opposition and do whatever they want to do.

 And it doesn't work that way, Congressman Kennedy.

-It's a terrible thing when people think that in order to get their point across, they have to go to the edge of violent rhetoric and attack people personally and attack their motivations without tacking just the issue.
+It's a terrible thing when people think that in order to get their point across, they have to go to the edge of violent rhetoric and attack people personally and attack their motivations without attacking just the issue.

-It's very, I think dangerous to the fabric of our country.
+It's very, I think, dangerous to the fabric of our country.

 That's all we need to hear.